consoledotdev/home/content/tools/server-monitoring.md

 and there are 200+
 [officially distributed Telegraf plugins](https://github.com/influxdata/telegraf/tree/master/plugins/inputs) available for common tech stacks.
-The majority of these are officially supported by the fact they’re included in the official source repository for the Telegraf agent.
-The agent is distributed as a single binary and is easy to install, with plugins enabled and configured in the agent’s config TOML file.
+The majority of these are officially supported by the fact they're included in the official source repository for the Telegraf agent.
+The agent is distributed as a single binary and is easy to install, with plugins enabled and configured in the agent's config TOML file.
 This includes monitoring cloud services, such as AWS Cloudwatch or Google Pub/Sub.

 {{< close-div >}}